-Original Medicare beneficiaries who have Original Medicare as their primary insurance can select a THP Medicare Supplement Plan and pay a monthly premium to THP to cover their Medicare deductibles and coinsurance.
-These plans do not require a member to choose a primary care provider (PCP) or obtain a referral for specialty physician services.
+Medicare beneficiaries who have Medicare as their primary insurance pay a monthly premium to THP to cover their Medicare deductibles and coinsurance.
+The Plan provides benefit packages that Medicare designed and administers all aspects of the plan in accordance with Medicare guidelines.
+These plans DO NOT require a member to choose a primary care physician (PCP) or obtain a referral for specialty physician services.